 - Business plan: Having a solid business plan that shows how you’ll use the loan to grow and how you’ll repay the debt can help convince some lenders to offer better rates.

-- Credit score: The higher your company’s credit score, the easier it will be to secure a lower rate.
+- Credit score: It’s possible to get a business loan with a credit score of 500.
+But the higher your credit score, the easier it will be to secure a lower rate.

 - Personal financial details: Many lenders will look at your personal credit score and finances, especially if your business is young.
 Having strong personal credit and finances can help secure lower rates.

 Different types of lenders offer different types of loans and have different interest rates.
 Applying for a business loan with the wrong lender could end up costing you more or lead to your application being denied.